-The Textile Centre for Excellence receives funding from us for the Apprenticeship Champion Programme, and we've committed £50,000 to the Edu4Tex – bringing together schools and sector bodies for the purpose of developing a new approach to the promotion of the textile sector.
+The Textile Centre for Excellence received £50,000 for Edu4Tex – bringing together schools and sector bodies for the purpose of developing a new approach to the promotion of the textile sector.

 Our successful partnership with creative business incubator Cockpit Arts continues to flourish.
-Our grants have provided equipment as well as bursaries for graduate weavers, who benefit from the facilities and business mentoring programme Cockpit offers.
+Our grants have provided equipment as well as bursaries for graduate weavers.
+Our support – recommitted in 2019 with a grant of £66,000 (over three years) – is allowing a fresh round of applicants to benefit from the facilities and business mentoring programme Cockpit offers.

 We were proud to contribute £30,000 to launching Future Textiles at Trinity Buoy Wharf in London, a project from The Prince’s Foundation, in 2019.